ym001/distancia/docs/CzekanowskiDice.rst

 ------------------

-For a more in-depth understanding of the **Czekanowski-Dice** similarity coefficient and its applications, refer to the following publication:
+For a more in-depth understanding of the **Czekanowski-Dice** similarity coefficient and its applications, refer to the following publication :footcite:t:`czekanowskiDice`:

-:footcite:t:``

 .. footbibliography::

-    czekanowskiDice

 Conclusion
 ----------